What is a City Clerk?

 "No other office in municipal service has so many contacts.
 It serves the mayor, the city council, the city manager (when there is one), and all administrative departments without exception.
 All of them call upon it, almost daily, for some service or information.
 Its work is not spectacular, but it demands versatility, alertness, accuracy, and no end of patience.
 The public does not realize how many loose ends of city administration this office pulls together."

-The official functions and duties of the City Clerk are outlined in the Functions and Duties section of this web site.
-In this section we hope to provide you with a more esoteric view of the City Clerk's role, and the background and history of this office.
+The official functions and duties of the City Clerk are outlined further in the Functions and Duties section of this web site.
+In this section we hope to provide you with a more general view of the City Clerk's role, and the background and history of this office.

-The City Clerk functions much like the Secretary of State.
 The City Clerk is a Department Head responsible for the legislative operations of the city and directly accountable to the City Council.
 The City Clerk has direct signature authority and his/her signature is required on all Ordinances, Resolutions, and other official documents of the city.
-The City Clerk's office is a citywide information and document resource, and is the official records management office for the City.
+The City Clerk's office is also the citywide information and document resource, and is the official records management office for the City.
 Every municipality in the United States has a City Clerk or someone who functions as one.

 Office of City Clerk